nyxkn/meditation/README.md

 &nbsp;
 <a href="media/screenshot-settings.png?raw=true"><img width=162 src="media/screenshot-settings.png"></a>

-## About
+## Description

-This project was started with the goal of making a truly minimalistic no-fuss countdown timer for meditation, with a clean UI and no clutter, reflecting the actual purpose of meditation.
+<i>Meditation</i> is a truly minimalistic countdown timer for meditation, with a clean UI and no clutter.
+This is an app that is itself a reflection of meditation's purpose.

+Possibly the most important feature of this app is the ability to customize the volume of the notification bells independently of system volume.
+This allows you to set a predefined volume so that the sounds will reliably play at the same volume every time.
+No more mid-meditation worrying about whether you remembered to turn the volume up!

+Another important feature is for the timer countdown itself to be as reliable as possible, so that there is no doubt the timeout will sound at the right moment and not be delayed.
+This is achieved by starting a foreground service and disabling battery optimization (for this last one you'll be asked for the permission).

+Reliability is of extreme importance to a meditation tool in order to eliminate all possible worries about the timer not behaving correctly.
+Just press the button and start!

+## Technical notes

-Another goal was to have the volume of the notification bells be consistent and reliable.
+An important feature to implement was to have the volume of the notification bells be consistent and reliable.
 In other apps, the volume is tied to the system volume, implemented either as using the system volume setting directly, or as a modifier thereof.
 Both approaches are flawed and will lead to inconsistent volumes if the system volume changes or if you had forgotten to set it to the desired level before starting the timer.
-With my approach the app will use a configurable absolute value, so that the sounds play consistently at the same volume no matter what.
+With my approach the app makes use of a configurable absolute value, so that the sounds play consistently at the same volume no matter what.
-I found that having the reassurance of the sounds being reliable is very important for a worry-free and fiddle-free meditation experience.
-Just press the start button and go.

-Another issue to solve was the reliability of the timer timeout event happening at exactly the right time.
+Another issue to solve was the reliability of the timer timeout event, making sure it happens at exactly the right time.
-For whatever reason, this is a ridiculously complex problem on mobile devices due to the continuous "improvements" to extend battery life.
+For whatever reason, this is a ridiculously complex problem on mobile devices due to the continuous operating system "improvements" to extend battery life that make it really hard to ensure that a time-critical task happens after the right amount of time.
 This app will make use of all possible tricks to ensure it is reliable.
 What I finally found to be working was the combination of these techniques:
 - Setting a system alarm with the highest possible priority
 - Starting a foreground service to keep the app running
 - Disabling battery optimization
 - (optional) Keep screen on

-This might or might not be friendly to battery life.
-But I decided that reliability is of extreme importance to a meditation tool in order to eliminate all possible worries about the timer not behaving correctly.

 ## Credits